We are searching for

 Please wait.
 This should take only a few seconds.

 We all want to feel like we're walking away from a car transaction with the best deal possible.
 If you're weighing financing options for your new car, you're probably getting lots of advice from well-meaning friends and family.
-Some will tell you that financing a car is the sure bet.
+Some will tell you that purchasing a car is the sure bet.
 Others will swear by leasing.
-How can you know the best way to come out on top with the lease vs finance car question?
+How can you know the best way to come out on top with the buying vs finance car question?
 It takes digging deeply into both options to find out.

 Leasing a Car